julienlargetpiet/Moutarde/README.md

 The `evaluation variable` of the condition is defined via its `path` inside the `moutarde` file.

-The conditions is defined after the `path` and the `:` symbol, as you see in the following example.
+The conditions is defined after the `path` and the `:` character, as you see in the following example.

 The supported conditions are: